QUICK REACTION, ECONOMIC HIT

 Several leading epidemiologists felt New Zealand should look beyond a mitigation strategy and argued that the country could eliminate the virus, as with the apparent successes in Wuhan and Taiwan.
 Michael Baker, an epidemiologist from Otago University and advisor on the ministry of health’s Covid-19 response group, said, ‘It is challenging because in many ways Covid-19 is right on the edge of being controllable, and it should be controlled … For an island country like NZ that meant that the elimination strategy looked like the way to go, but then, others thought that it would never work.’

 The government endorsed this.
 With the borders closed and a strict lockdown, it looked well positioned to achieve elimination.
-There was also luck: Covid-19 likely seeded in the country in January, but did not spread widely.
+There was also luck: Covid-19 likely made incursions into the country in January, but did not spread widely.
 Baker added, ‘With contact tracing, all you’re doing is finding contacts and putting them into home lockdown for a few weeks.
 The benefit of a [nationwide] lockdown is that you don’t have to find every case, and they should start to extinguish.’

 Relief package to save jobs